 Nature.
 Camp.
 Rocks!

-For 25 years, area children have been able to experience the diverse wonders of nature in a safe, fun, hands-on manner as part of the annual summer CRCA Nature Explorers Day Camp at Little Cataraqui Creek Conservation Area in Kingston.
-Your kids will be enjoying themselves so much that they won’t event realize how much they are learning about plants, animals, conservation and the environment.
+For over 25 years, area children have been able to experience the diverse wonders of nature in a safe, fun, hands-on manner as part of the annual CRCA Nature Explorers summer Day Camp at Little Cataraqui Creek Conservation Area in Kingston.
+Your kids will be enjoying themselves so much that they won’t even realize how much they are learning about plants, animals, conservation and the environment.

 Spending a week (or more!) on an adventure at one of our themed Nature Camp weeks is more than just a way to occupy youngsters during their summer vacation, it is a way to get children to ‘unplug’ from their electronic world and engage with nature on a deeper and more profound level.
 Camp provides a series of unique wilderness experiences that will foster in them a sense of wonderment and curiosity and perhaps inspire new forms of creativity or even future career aspirations.